christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 You might have read my first post about [deployment with Chef technology](http://christopher5106.github.io/continous/deployment/2015/03/17/deployment-from-your-pc-to-your-cloud-best-practice.html) one year ago.

-1 year later, things have changed a bit, become easier, in particular with the arrival of the opensource technology **Kubernetes** from Google.
+1 year later, things have changed a bit, become easier, in particular with the arrival of the opensource technology **Kubernetes (K8s)** from Google, a very comprehensive framework.

 # The needs for deployment